The Uncharted Collection is Not Worth Your Money

 You play through once, you see everything.
 There are no new or alternate encounters to find.
 At best, a few sections in the third game allow you to try to be stealthy for brief intro and outro sequences.
 It's The Order: 1886 all over again, just with substantially longer run time and none of the cool weaponry.

 Remember, Uncharted: Drake's Fortune released back in 2007.
 It is nearly a decade old.

-Regardless of your nostalgia for the series, there's only so many times you can replay a campaign so highly scripted and linear, with no real progression system either.
-The biggest thing the game offers is the ability to unlock guns at any point in the campaign, like a cheat mode, but in past entries those have required you beat the game on its hardest difficulty.
+Regardless of your nostalgia for the series, there are only so many times you can replay a campaign so highly scripted and linear, with no real progression system either.
+The biggest thing the game offers is the ability to unlock guns at any point in the campaign, like a cheat mode, but in past entries, those have required you to beat the game on its hardest difficulty.
 There are licensed tie-in games with more to do other than go through the motions, over and over.